Nuitka/Nuitka/Developer_Manual.rst

 .. note::

    The ``unpack_check`` is a special node that raises a ``ValueError`` exception if the iterator is not finished, i.e. there are more values to unpack.
+Again the number of values to unpack is provided to construct the error message.

 With Statements
 +++++++++++++++